 The MCP is trying to shed its "Chinese" image by broadening its base and appeal.
 In its propaganda it is appealing to all races.
-On the 26th Anniversary of the Malayan National Liberation Day, VMR announced that its sole aim was "to serve the people of various nationalities of our country wholeheeratedly."191 In particular, it is appealing to the Malays.
+On the 25th Anniversary of the Malayan National Liberation Day, VMR announced that its sole aim was "to serve the people of various nationalities of our country wholeheartedly."191 In particular, it is appealing to the Malays.
 The Malay Wing of the Party, Partai Persaudaraan Islam (Islamic Brotherhood Party) is given an increasingly important role.
 A VMR broadcast of 11 November 1972 said:

 More than 90 per cent of the Muslims in our country are working people living in misery.
-Religion can lead the way for the oppressed and exploited people to achieve progress and prosperity and the teachings of Islam can be used as a substance to encourage the advancement of Muslims in our country to engage in revolution.192
+Religion can lead the way for the oppressed and exploited people to achieve progress and prosperity and the teachings of Islam can be used as a substance to encourage the advancement of Muslims in our country to engage in revolution.
+192

-The MCP Central Committee in December 1975 released a "Draft Land Programme" with the slogan "land to the tillers and support to farmers" appealing to the rural Malays.139 The Chief Minister of Kelantan pointed out that in Kelantan, communists were paying Malays recruits more than the standard of the standard standard standard standard long as the MCP remains confined to the Chinese it can be isolated but if it spreads to the Malays it poses a danger for the Malay political system.
-However, despite the much publicized arrests of some Malays, there seems little danger at the moment of Communism becoming effective among the rural Malays:
+The MCP Central Committee in December 1975 released a "Draft Land Programme" with the slogan "land to the tillers and support to farmers" appealing to the rural Malays.
+193 The Chief Minister of Kelantan pointed out that in Kelantan, communists were paying Malays recruits M \$ 200-300 to come into the jungle.
+194 Recently the arrests of some prominent Malay journalists and politicians created a sensation.
+195 As long as the MCP remains confined to the Chinese it can be isolated but if it spreads to the Malays it poses a danger for the Malay political system.
+However, despite the much publicized arrests of some Malays, there seems little danger at the moment of Communism becoming effective among the rural Malays.

 The MCP, since its birth, has been fighting a long and lonely battle with no immediate hope of being able to overthrow the Malaysian political system.
-Its basic strength lies in the alternative it noses to the National Front and its one party system.
-It lies in the alternative that it poses to the MCA which not all Chinese can identify with.
+Its basic strength lies in the alternative it poses to the National Front and its one party system.
+It lies in the alternative that it noses to the MCA which not all Chinese can identify with.
 It represents a threat in terms of a constant challenge to the Government.
-However, its presence and the nature of its opposition has done damage to the cause of the constitutional opposition in Malavsia.
+However, its presence and the nature of its opposition has done damage to the cause of the constitutional opposition in Malaysia.
 Most opposition parties are accused of being infiltrated by the communists.
 The threat of the communist presence is used by the Government to keep under detention many opposition political figures.
-Between 1969 and November 1975 3,454 people were arrested under the Internal Security Act, including prominent figures like S. Husain Ali 196 It has been used by the Government to take very strict and sometimes repressive action.
+Between 1969 and November 1975.
+3.454 people were arrested under the Internal Security Act, including prominent figures like S. Husain Ali.
+196 It has been used by the Government to take very strict and sometimes repressive action.
 The 1974 students revolts and supposed communist infiltration led to the University and Universities Colleges Act 1975 placing restrictions in many areas of student activity.
 A sixteen year old security law was reactivated on 4 September 1975 under which armed guards can shoot anyone who does not stop when challenged.
-New security regulations introduced in October 1975 introduced trial without jury; validity of evidence of masked or hooded witnesses; admissibility of testimony derived from tapped telephones, opened mail; and capital punishment.
-The police is empowered to make arrests without warrants and detain suspects for seven days, and the burden of proof lies with the accused.197 In many ways the communist presence has worked to the advantage of the political leadership.
+New security regulations introduced in October 1975 introduced trial without jury; validity of evidence of masked or hooded witnesses: admissibility of testimony derived from tapped telephones, opened mail; and capital punishment.
+The police is empowered to make arrests without warrants and detain suspects for seven days, and the burden of proof lies with the accused.
+197 In many ways the communist presence has worked to the advantage of the political leadership.
 It has restricted the growth of a viable leftist opposition, and it has enabled the Government to place restrictive controls on opposition parties and other interested groups such as the students who are critical of the Government in power.